mediafellows/ansible-role-filebeat/README.md

 This role has no dependencies to other roles.

 ## Example Playbook
-Copy this role into the roles/mediapeers.filebeat dir in your Ansible project.
+Copy this role into the roles/mediafellows.filebeat dir in your Ansible project.
 Preferably add it as a submodule.
-You can also install it with `ansible-galaxy install mediapeers.filebeat`.
+You can also install it with `ansible-galaxy install mediafellows.filebeat`.
 Then use it like so:

 ```yaml